 Reimbursement for approved education meeting will be provided up to $1,000.
 The resident will be provided with up to 8 professional days (to attend approved professional meetings such as COVD, NORA, Academy, etc).

-The resident will be provided 3 days of paid time off.
+The resident will be provided one week of regular scheduled paid time off.
 Request for additional days off must be approved by the Residency Coordinator.
-Equivalent time is subject to be made up for time off beyond 3 days.
+Equivalent time is subject to be made up for time off beyond one week.

-Certificate of Completion: A certificate of completion will be awarded to the resident upon satisfactory completion of residency requirements as outlined in the Pacific University College of Optometry residency program supplemental policy manual and Bright Eyes Vision Clinic guidelines for residency program completion.
+Certificate of Completion: A certificate of completion will be awarded to the resident upon satisfactory completion of residency requirements as outlined in the Pacific University College of Optometry Administrative Guide for Affiliated Residency Programs and Bright Eyes Vision Clinic guidelines for residency program completion.